architecture/network

 Parameters:

-Returns: True when slab fast path predicates hold.
+Returns: True when slab fast-path activation is valid.

 clearState